42atom/minelog/index.md

    4557 plots of size: 451.018 TiB
 Plot count for all harvesters: 175082
 Total size of plots: 16.922 PiB
-Estimated network space: 22.268 EiB
+Estimated network space: 22.341 EiB
-Expected time to win: 6 hours and 59 minutes
+Expected time to win: 7 hours and 1 minute
 Note: log into your key using 'chia wallet show' to see rewards for each key